 Reddit bans 'The_Donald' forum in crackdown, Twitch suspends Trump's channel

-Social media site Reddit said on Monday it shut down r/The_Donald, a forum used by supporters of U.S. President Donald Trump, as it announced changes to its content policies.
+Social media site Reddit said it had shut down r/The_Donald, a forum used by supporters of U.S. President Donald Trump, on Monday as it announced changes to its content policies.
 Chief Executive Steve Huffman said in a post that communities and users that promoted hate based on identity or vulnerability would be banned.
 He said Reddit was banning about 2,000 subreddits, the majority of which were inactive.

-Last month it announced a new advisory council to help improve safety on the site, focusing on areas such as harassment and protection of marginalized groups.
-A Twitch spokeswoman said the platform had told "the President's team" last year that there were no exceptions on the site for political or newsworthy content that broke its rules.
+Last month, it announced a new advisory council to help improve safety on the site, focusing on areas such as harassment and protection of marginalized groups.

 - READ MORE ON: